 I'm currently producing puzzles and games at The New Yorker.

 Previously, I was the editorial fellow at Audubon Magazine, where I fact-checked and reported stories on birds, science, and culture.
-I've also recently reported on garbage disposals, death cafés, periodical cicadas, and state flags for 99% Invisible and The Christian Science Monitor.
+You might have heard me talking about moving walkways or garbage disposals on 99% Invisible or read my stories on cicada enthusiasts and death cafés in The Christian Science Monitor.
 My crosswords have appeared in the Los Angeles Times, USA Today, and Puzzmo.

-I live in Brooklyn, New York, and grew up in Evanston, Illinois.
-I studied anthropology and music at Pomona College.
-When I'm not writing or puzzling, I might be playing sax, clarinet, melodica, or slide whistle, birding, or eating chard.
-Yes, chard.
+I am a corn-fed Illinoisan now living in Brooklyn, and a graduate of Pomona College, where I studied anthropology and music.
+When I'm not writing or puzzling, I might be playing sax, clarinet, melodica, or slide whistle, birding, or haunting the nearest farmer's market.

 → Check out more of my reporting and my indie crosswords.